mehulagg/gitlab/doc/administration/packages/container_registry.md

 - `Error response from daemon: manifest invalid: Schema 1 manifest not supported`

-For self-managed GitLab instances, you can regain access to these images by temporarily downgrading the GitLab Container Registry to a version lower than `v3.0.0-gitlab`.
+For Self-Managed GitLab instances, you can regain access to these images by temporarily downgrading the GitLab Container Registry to a version lower than `v3.0.0-gitlab`.
 Follow these steps to regain access to these images: